Articles

 • Creating DataLoaders: We create DataLoader() objects for the training and validation sets to handle batching and shuffling.

-With our datasets ready, we can now train the model.
-To do this, we need to create a Trainer object and call its fit method:
+With the datasets ready, we can now proceed with training the model.
+PyTorch Lightning simplifies the training process through the Trainer class, which handles the training loop and optimization tasks.
+To train the model, we create a Trainer object and call its fit method:

 from pytorch_lightning import Trainer